davidemarrone/MySQLGeneralLogColorizer/README.md

 ===========================
 [![Build Status](https://travis-ci.org/davidemarrone/MysqlGeneralLogColorizer.svg?branch=master)](https://travis-ci.org/davidemarrone/MysqlGeneralLogColorizer)

-This is a log colorizer for [Mysql General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html), the main goal of this software is to show easily if a query is done to a *Master* database or to a *Slave* in a Master/Slave environment.
+This is a log colorizer for [Mysql General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html), the main goal of this software is to show easily if a query is done to a *Master* database or to a *Slave* one in a Master/Slave environment.

-This program keep track of every id logged with the *Connect* statement and when a *Query* statement is analyzed it colorize the line with green if is done on Slave and red if is done on the Master connection.
+This program keeps track of every id logged with the *Connect* statement and when a *Query* statement is analyzed it colorize the line with green if is done on the Slave connection or red if is done on the Master connection.

-To understand if the *Connect* is done to master or slave database it simple try to search for "master" keyword in the username logged on the Connect (can be improved).
+To understand if the connection was to a master or slave database it simple try to search for "master" keyword in the username logged (can be improved).

 Install
 -------